egorelik93/PLBlog/NewLang.md

 }
 ```

 This `IO` value or a derived resources need to be passed to any function that wants to do IO.
-This may be inconvenient, but as long as a single `IO` value is passed around, a program should be deterministic in a sense; while we cannot control the state of the system that comes into the program, the program should execute in a predictable way.
+This may be inconvenient, but as long as a single `IO` value is passed around, a program should be deterministic in a sense; while we cannot control the state of the system that comes into the program, the program should execute on a given state in a predictable way.

 Of course in the real world, not every program can be written this way.
 If you have a multiprocess or distributed application, each process or node will need access to IO just to communicate any coordination.
 To allow for such scenarios, `IO` implements a trait called `Duplicate`.